 When that’s done, all posts are sent to an editor to be proofed and either approved or rejected using the Approvals feature.
 When the post still needs work, the editor rejects it and uses the comments feature to provide feedback to the writer.

-10. Using Automations to collaborate has never been easier
+10. Using Automation to collaborate has never been easier

-It is likely that important processes will involve multiple software tools.
-But there is no consistent way to get them all working together and ensure that the entire process is done correctly.
+Important processes will likely involve multiple software tools.
+However, there is no consistent way to get them all working together and ensure that the entire process is done correctly.
 Even with one tool, it is difficult to manage all the touchpoints and actions across multiple stakeholders.